jordansinger/Assistant/README.md

 While drawing shapes, you can include dimensions.

-Dimensions are found in your input listed in order of width, height.
-For shape
+Dimensions are found in your input listed in order of width first, then height.

 You can add dimensions to your shapes using the following examples: